Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Quantum Stokes matrices and their explicit expression at caterpillar points

-Then to get the expression of $b^{(k+1)}_j$ in the proposition, we only need to use the commutative relation \eqref{commutator} to commute $a^{(k)}_j$ in the first factor of $Y$ in $YU_-U_+^{-1}Y^{-1}$ with the arguments $\zeta^{(k)}_j$ in $U_-U_+^{-1}$.
-Similarly, one can get the expression of the normalized connection matrix $\widetilde{C}^{(k+1)}(T)$ by considering the asymptotics of $F(z)$ at $z=0$.
-The involved computation using the asymptotics of $_kF_k$ is straight-forward but lengthy.
-Here we only outline the computational process, and refer the reader to \cite{LX} for the full details including the explicit expressions of $U_\pm$.
+and \end{pro} Just like in the classical case, the proposition follows from the known asymptotics of the functions $_kF_k$.
+In the quantum case, we only need to use the commutative relation \eqref{commutator} to commute $a^{(k)}_j$ and the arguments $\zeta^{(k)}_j$ in the computation.
+We refer the reader to \cite{LX} for the full details.